christopherobin/mage/lib/processMessenger/Readme.md

 ## Events

-Your will receive events with the name of the messages sent.
+You will receive events with the name of the messages sent.

 ```javascript
 // On the master